k4kpk/k4kpk.github.io/sota-guides/Bell Knob (W4G_NG-035).md

     * http://goo.gl/maps/LQJzq
 * **Seasonal/Limited Access**:
 * **Directions**:
-    * Take the iPad and pre-load the maps.
-You'll want it for your final approach, where Google Maps and reality diverge.
     * N on GA-400 and go 47 miles.
     * At end of 400 (@ GA-60) go straight onto GA-115.
 Go 4.8
     * GA-115 turns R.  (About 60 minute drive to this turn.)
 Go 11.4.